swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

 - This profile is no longer normatively dependent upon SAML2Int.
 Therefore, the profile has been updated with requirements that previously was implicit (due to the normative dependency to SAML2Int).
 - Section 8, "Cryptographic Algorithms", was introduced in order to clearly define the algorithm requirements for services that are conformant to this profile.
 - Section 2.1.1 was updated with elaborations concerning certificates in metadata.
+- Section 7.2.1 was updated with a requirement that ensures that a sign message is only displayed to the intended user.

 **Changes between version 1.4 and 1.5:**